RishaanDevz/OpenAssistant/README.md

 To use profiles, run:
 ```
-python chat.py --profile {filename}.json
+python chat.py --profile path/to/your/profile.json
 ```

-I've included some profiles, such as Captain Data, Jake from State Farm, and Alex the Fun Personal Assistant.
 You can create your own profiles by modifying the JSON files.
+The profile should include a `tools` object and a `personality` object with a `system_prompt`.

 ## Supported Models